• Menu

 Rockhaven’s architect, Frankwood Lockwood, was born in 1865 in Trenton, New Jersey to English parents, his father Charles Mellor Lockwood being an engineer.
 Growing up in New York City, Frank was a talented singer and had established a reputation in the Cathedral of St. John the Divine before he was offered a contract with the Metropolitan Opera.
 However, his mother persuaded him to study architecture instead.
 After Lockwood graduated from Princeton University in New Jersey and the newly established Pratt Institute, he lived in Columbus, Georgia, before moving to Montgomery in 1894.
 One of the first projects he took on in the area was the Bell House in nearby Prattville.

 In 1901, Lockwood and fellow architect Benjamin Bosworth Smith formed the firm Lockwood & Smith, which became the most prominent architectural firm in Montgomery in the first years of the twentieth century.
 Benjamin Smith was known for designing the Montgomery Union Station and Trainshed for the Louisville and Nashville Railroad Company.
-The firm designed a number of public buildings such as the Calhoun County Courthouse in Blountstown, Florida., before dissolving by 1903.
+The firm designed several public buildings, such as the Calhoun County Courthouse in Blountstown, Florida, before being dissolved in 1903.

 Frank Lockwood died January 10, 1936, at his home on Adams Avenue and is buried in Greenwood Cemetery in Montgomery.